apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 ### Lease Instances

 * With @extref[Split Brain Resolver](pekko:split-brain-resolver.html#lease) there will be one lease per Pekko Cluster
-* With multiple Pekko Clusters using SBRs in the same namespace, e.g. multiple Lagom applications, you must ensure different `ActorSystem` names because they all need a separate lease.
+* With multiple Pekko Clusters using SBRs in the same namespace you must ensure different `ActorSystem` names because they all need a separate lease.
 * With Cluster Sharding and Cluster Singleton there will be more leases
     - For @extref:[Cluster Singleton](pekko:typed/cluster-singleton.html#lease) there will be one per singleton.
     - For @extref:[Cluster Sharding](pekko:typed/cluster-sharding.html#lease), there will be one per shard per type.